 2) Is a Chapter 13 Bankruptcy Right for You?

-The first step in the Chapter 13 process is to decide if filing Chapter 13 is right for you.
+The first step in the Chapter 13 process is to decide if filing for Chapter 13 is right for you.
 Chapter 13 involves reorganizing your debts into an affordable monthly plan.
 Through a Chapter 13 repayment plan, you can:

 - Erase unsecured debts you cannot pay;

-- Catch up mortgage payments to save your home;
+- Catch up on mortgage payments to save your home;

 - Afford to keep your vehicle;

-- Pay debts that are not dischargeable in a Chapter 7 case, such as most taxes, alimony, and child support;
+- Pay debts that are not dischargeable under Chapter 7, such as most taxes, alimony, and child support;

 - Protect your retirement savings and equity in assets; and,